th1j5/ouroboros.rocks/content/en/blog/news/20201212-congestion-avoidance.md

   by a fixed (scaled) value when there is no congestion outside of Slow Start.
 Currently, the scaled value is 64KiB per 16.8ms.

-There is one caveat: what if no FLOW_UPDATE packet arrive at all?
+There is one caveat: what if no FLOW_UPDATE packets arrive at all?
-DCTCP (being TCP) will timeout at the RTO value, but this algorithm has no such mechanism at this point.
-The answer is that we currently do not monitor flow liveness from the flow allocator, but a Bidirectional Forwarding Detection (BFD)-like mechanism for flows should be added for QoS maintenance, and can serve to timeout the flow and reset it (meaning a full reset of the context).
-This is, however, not yet implemented.
+DCTCP (being TCP) will timeout at the Retransmission TimeOut (RTO) value (since its ECE information comes from ACK packets), but this algorithm has no such mechanism at this point.
+The answer is that we currently do not monitor flow liveness from the flow allocator, but a Keepalive or Bidirectional Forwarding Detection (BFD)-like mechanism for flows should be added for QoS maintenance, and can serve to timeout the flow and reset it (meaning a full reset of the context).

 # MB-ECN in action